ibaltopoulos/quant-intro/sql-refresher.md

 * **Primary key**: Designed to uniquely identify every single row in that table.
 Each table is required to have a primary key.
 * **Foreign key**: Used to create relationships between tables.
 Important in designing a database.
 Useful when we want to avoid data duplication.

+There are 2 main types of tables from the point of view of the designer/developer.
+1) Data tables
+These tables are the big/important tables, they have lots of fields, lots of rows and are expected to constantly grow in size.
+The usually have foreign keys that point to other tables.
+2) Lookup tables/setup tables/atomic tables
+Small number of fields, a finite (mostly) number of records , no foreign keys

 #### Table relationships

 Why would want to do that.